 Trade Nation Leverage

-This means that you can open a trade position worth up to 30 times the value of your deposit.
-For example, with a deposit of £1,000, you can open a position worth £30,000.
+With a maximum leverage of 1:30, this means that you can open a trade position worth up to 30 times the value of your deposit.
+For example, with a deposit of $1,000, you can open a position worth $30,000.
 Note that leverage increases your chances of profit and exposes you to more risk.